Alice Littleman: Death and legacy

-Littleman died on May 26, 2000, at Grady Memorial Hospital in Chickasha, Oklahoma, and was buried the following day in Memory Lane Cemetery of Anadarko.
+Littleman died on May 26, 2000, at Grady Memorial Hospital in Chickasha, Oklahoma, and was buried a week later as done by tradition in Memory Lane Cemetery of Anadarko.
 A collection of her papers and photographs are located at the Western History Collection of the University of Oklahoma Libraries.
 In 2006, another of Littleman's buckskin dresses, which had been made for Keri Jhane Myers (Comanche), was purchased by the Smithsonian for their permanent collections at the National Museum of the American Indian.